ShaunakSen/M101JS/readme.txt

 Keys are often repeated in most docs.
 So lot of scope for compression

 3. No in-place updates: It uses append only nature of storing data.
-When we update doc, WT marks that the space where the doc was in memory is no longer used and ii allocates space for the doc somewhere else
+When we update doc, WT marks that the space where the doc was in memory is no longer used and it allocates space for the doc somewhere else
 This can result in writing a lot of data say, if u have a large doc and u update only one item, WT has to write that entire doc again.
 But this append only feature that helps it in doc level concurrency